 Management portal

-The management portal is where Participants can check documentation, frequently asked questions, usage statistics and errors, or make feature requests.
+The management portal is where participants can check documentation, frequently asked questions, usage statistics and errors, or make feature and service requests.

 Sample applications